stakater/IngressMonitorController/README.md

 ## Deploying to Kubernetes

+### Supported Kubernetes versions

+Ingress Monitor Controller has been tested with Kubernetes version 1.8.x, and should work with higher versions.

 ### Vanilla Manifests

 You have to first clone or download the repository contents.
 The kubernetes deployment and files are provided inside `kubernetes/manifests` folder.